fridgemagnet3/uip/README.md

 `./tap-slip-gw 192.168.3.1 0 /dev/ttyUSB0`

-Again, you'll need to allow a minute or two for the Dragon to digest the burst of traffic that tends to occur whenever a new interface is brought up but after that you should be able to successfully ping it and start playing with the other apps.
+At which point you should be able to successfully ping it and start playing with the other apps.

 ![PXL_20250524_133458707](https://github.com/user-attachments/assets/6a375ef9-8c43-4782-9505-a0aff4759a8e)